-A pre-commitment approach23 (or, more generally, an incentive compatible approach), which is oft-considered as a substitute tool for the capital adequacy rule, can be classified as a "micro approach" of the charge system24.
-However, in this approach we should note that the risk which the charges are based on is not the systemic risk (trigger and contagion) which ought to be used, but a proxy using the expected negative capital base of an individual bank.
-Such treatment is different from the ideal where the level of charges should be determined with reference to external diseconomies (which are related to the required confidence interval in calculating the charges), and efforts to fill the gap are a future task.
+can be classified as a "micro approach" of the charge system.
+However, in this approach we should note that the risk on which the charges are based is not the systemic risk (trigger and contagion) which ought to be used, but a proxy using the expected negative capital base of an individual bank.
+Such treatment differs from the ideal wherein the level of charges is determined with reference to external diseconomies (which are related to the required confidence interval in calculating the charges), and efforts to fill the gap are a future task.
 If one thinks the "macro approach" is appropriate for the charge rule (a view that systemic risk should never be generated), not only the raison d'être of the capital adequacy rule but also that underlying the pre-commitment approach would be rejected.

 In addition, when examining the capital adequacy rule, the continuation of the international level playing field is also an important factor.
-In other words, when we consider the difference in the development of market discipline and situations of information infrastructure in each country or market, it is not an easy task to review the regulatory design while maintaining a framework of "international standards."
-It thus becomes necessary to discuss the framework that will replace "international standards" and which can meet requirements posed by both the progress of internationalization and difference between the markets and between the banks.
+In other words, when we consider the difference in the development of market discipline and situations of information infrastructure in each country or market, it is not an easy task to review the regulatory design while maintaining a framework of international standards.
+It thus becomes necessary to discuss the framework that will replace international standards and which can meet requirements posed by both the progress of internationalization and difference between the markets and between the banks.

-While these are the views derived from discussion in this paper, it would be useful to consider the following six scenarios where the preconditions are changed from ours (but we will not discuss in this paper).
+While these are the views derived from discussion in this paper, it would be useful to consider the following six scenarios in which the preconditions differ from ours (but are not discussed in this paper).